aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_repifexpression.md

 ## ReplaceSequential        --  search and replace with seqential numbering

 ## Desc
-search and replace with seqential numbering
+* replace with sequential numbering
+* replace with expressions

 ## See also
-* href="smartpath://mydaydirs/2016/week39/devlog.txt" find="bloke_revising_ariser"
+*